Smoothieware/SmoothieV2/PULL_REQUEST_TEMPLATE.md

 * Do not reformat the Config Samples to suit your style.
 * Add examples of your config entries to the ConfigSamples/Snippets folder, only change existing config samples if absolutely necessary
 * If you must correct existing comments (like correct spelling mistakes or typos) then submit them as separate pull requests
-* Make sure your Pull request is against the current edge branch, and passes the Travis CI.
+* Make sure your Pull request is against the current unstable branch
 * All comments and code must be in English, this includes names of functions.
+* Where possible test units should be provided in the TestUnits directory, and should pass.
+(If it is deemed test units are appropriate, but not provided, then the PR maybe rejected until test units are provided).

 It may seem like a pain to follow these rules, but it takes the maintainers valuable time and effort to review and test pull requests, these guidelines help reduce that effort.